 When a suitable donor kidney is found, your child will go to the transplant hospital for the surgery.
 There, a blood sample will be taken for something called an antibody cross-match test.
 This determines whether your child's immune system will accept the new kidney.
 If the test comes back negative, the kidney is acceptable and the transplant can begin.

-In the operating room, your child will be given general anesthesia to sleep through the procedure.
+In the operating room, your child will be given a general anesthetic to sleep through the procedure.
 The surgeon will then make a small cut, or incision, in the lower part of your child's abdomen, just above the hips.
 The new kidney will be placed in the abdomen, and the surgeon will attach the kidney's blood vessels to blood vessels in the lower body.
 The new kidney's ureter tubes (tubes that carry urine) will be connected to the bladder.